ACHILLEA millefolium

 ____________________________________

 Achillea millefolium is a hardy aromatic perennial plant, growing wild in grassland, roadsides and waste places.
-The species bears flat-topped clusters of small white daisy flowers throughout summer on stems around a foot high, but cultivated varieties can have flowers in various shades of pink and yellow.
+In summer, it bears flat-topped clusters of small white daisy flowers on stems around a foot high.
 The leaves are deep green, finely divided, soft and ferny.

 Yarrow is a traditional medicinal herb.
 It is used to treat loss of appetite and digestive problems, liver and gall-bladder complaints, for colds and flu, and in homeopathy to treat internal bleeding.